floole/floole/README.md

 <h2 align="center">Hi 🥳 my name is Florian</h2>

 - 💻  I’m working as a team lead dev at [DOM, Cologne/Germany](https://www.dom.de) and as a web dev for my own company called [rheinstrandhelden, near Bonn/Germany](https://www.rheinstrandhelden.de)
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning to be employed after 10 years as a freelancer.
 - 🧐 I’m interested in headless content management systems and javascript frontends like vuejs/nuxt and react

 <h3 align="center">My working tools/skills are currently</h3>